This post may contain affiliate links. Please read my disclosure policy.

 Want good luck this New Year?
-This black eyed pea soup is a healthy vegan version of a southern tradition.
-With added sweet potatoes, kale, and the use of a slow cooker for a creamy soup.
+This black eyed pea soup is a vegan version of a southern tradition.
+With added sweet potatoes, kale, and the use of a slow cooker for a comforting soup.

 Editor’s Note: This recipe has been updated.
 Old pictures of original post are below.